 When Emmy, 27, started back to work, Zach’s feelings of isolation grew.
 Stretched between her job as a school therapist and taking care of Fox, Emmy had a full plate.
 Zach kept his feelings to himself because he didn’t want to cause her any additional stress.
 He spent seven months not knowing that what he was experiencing was paternal postpartum depression (PPPD).

 According to a study by the American Journal of Men’s Health, 13.3 percent of expectant fathers experience elevated levels of depressive symptoms during their partner’s third trimester of pregnancy.
-As for the postpartum period, estimates of the number of men experiencing PPPD in the first two months after birth varies from 4 to 25 percent, according to one study from 2007.
+As for the postpartum period, estimates of the number of men experiencing PPPD in the first two months after birth varies from

 Symptoms of PPPD are not unlike those of maternal postpartum depression, which includes: